garrandall/popular-music-data/tracks/in-your-letter-reo-speedwagon.md

   start_date: '1981-10-31'
 ---

-In your letter ooh in your letter
+In your letter oh in your letter
-In your letter ooh in your letter
+In your letter oh in your letter
-In your letter ooh in your letter
+In your letter oh in your letter
-In your letter ooh in your letter
+In your letter oh in your letter
 In your letter you said you didn't love me
 You said you're gonna leave me
 But you could've said it better